 How to work out holiday entitlement for different types of employees

 One of the primary factors with holiday entitlement is the type of employment contract under which your staff are working.
-Full-time, part-time and zero-hours workers all have different statutory rights and leave entitlements, and these differences should be fully understood by line managers and staff alike.
+Full-time, part-time and zero-hours workers all have different statutory rights and leave entitlements.
+It is important that HR teams, line managers and payroll departments operate from a unified understanding of entitlement rules, especially when managing thousands of contracts across departments, locations and employment types.

 To calculate an employee’s holiday entitlement, you must first know their overall allowance, as well as how many days they work per week.
 For full-time workers, this is usually 28 days entitlement and five working days per week.